N7ghtm4r3/APIManager/documd/QRCodeHelper.md

             // This will create and host a temporary file at "yourPath/file.itsSuffix" with a custom dimensions QRCode qrCodeHelper.hostQRCode(/*your_port*/,"YOUR DATA", "yourPath/file.itsSuffix", 250, 200, false,
                     new File("yourPath/customPage.html"));

+            // This will stop the single running host qrCodeHelper.stopHosting();

+            // This will stop the running host on "your_port" qrCodeHelper.stopHostingOn(/*your_port*/);

+            // This will stop all the running hosts qrCodeHelper.stopAllHosting();

         }